Intercontinental Cup (1960–2004): Degradation

 Also in 1973, French newspaper L'Équipe, which helped to bring about the birth of the European Cup, volunteered to sponsor a Club World Cup contested by the champions of Europe, South America, North and Central America, and Africa, the only continental club tournaments in existence at the time; the competition was to potentially take place in Paris between September and October 1974 with an eventual final to be held at the Parc des Princes.
 The proposal, supported by CONMEBOL, was dismissed due to the negativity of the Europeans.
 In 1974, João Havelange was elected president of FIFA, having made the proposal, among others, of creating a multicontinental Club World Cup.
 In 1975, L'Équipe once again made its 1973 proposal, again to no avail.

-West German club Bayern Munich also declined to play in 1974 as Independiente again qualified to participate.
+West German club Bayern Munich also declined to play in 1974 for scheduling issues while Independiente again qualified to participate.
 European Cup runners-up Atlético Madrid from Spain won the competition 2–1 on aggregate.
-Once again, Independiente qualified to participate in 1975; this time, both finalists of the European Cup declined to participate and the competition was not played.
+Once again, Independiente and Bayern Munich qualified to participate in 1975.
+Both teams didn't find a compatible schedule and this time the European Cup runners-up declined to participate so the competition was not played.
 That same year, L'Équipe tried, once again, to create a Club World Cup, in which the participants would have been: the four semifinalists of the European Cup, both finalists of the Copa Libertadores, as well as the African and Asian champions.
 However, UEFA declined once again and the proposal failed.

 In 1976, when Brazilian side Cruzeiro won the Copa Libertadores, the European champions Bayern Munich willingly participated, with the Bavarians winning 2–0 on aggregate.
 In an interview with Jornal do Brasil, Bayern's manager Dettmar Cramer denied that Bayern's refusal to dispute the 1974 and 1975 Intercontinental Cups were a result of the rivals being Argentine teams.
-He claimed it was a scheduling impossibility, rather, which kept the Germans from participating.
+He claimed it was a scheduling impossibility, rather, which kept the West Germans from participating.
 He also stated that the competition was not economically rewarding due to the team's fan base's disinterest in the Cup.
 To cover the costs of playing the first leg in Munich's Olympiastadion, the organisers needed to have a minimum of 25,000 spectators.
 However, due to heavy snow and cold weather, only 18,000 showed up.
 Because of this deficit, Cramer stated that if Bayern were to win the European Cup again, they would decline to participate as it held no assurances of income, and that a friendly match, as the one Bayern Munich had scheduled in Tel Aviv, would have been more financially rewarding to them.